What is a designation?

 - telecommunications facilities

-They are also known as 'designated areas' and are identified in the Auckland Unitary Plan - chapter K (PDF 96KB).
+They are also known as 'designated areas' and are identified in chapter K of the Auckland Unitary Plan.

 Once a designation is in the plan, the proposed works can be carried out at any time.

 The authority responsible does not have to comply with Unitary Plan rules, but they do need to notify us by submitting an outline plan of works.